 If you would like to purchase these gorgeous shoes, pleases support us by using our link here.

 Did we use it?

 These shoes were a total lifesaver!
-It smashed out the kilometres whilst walking all over Hanoi Old Quarter, and whilst Andrzej whinged about his feet hurting, my lovely shoes provided cushioned support!
+It smashed out the kilometers whilst walking all over Hanoi Old Quarter, and whilst Andrzej whinged about his feet hurting, my lovely shoes provided cushioned support!
 Not only that, but they did a great job in muddy terrain hiking through the mountains and rice paddies in Sa Pa.
 Loved them so much that Andrzej bought himself a pair when we returned!
-Now they are our go-to shoe when travelling!
+Now they are our go-to shoes when traveling!
 Check out our video below of our hike in Sa Pa!